List of book-burning incidents: Ivan Bloch's research on Russian Jews (by Tsarist Russian government)

 In 1901 the Russian Council of Ministers banned a five-volume work on the socio-economic conditions of Jews in the Russian Empire, the result of a decade-long comprehensive statistical research commissioned by Ivan Bloch.
 (It was entitled "Comparison of the material and moral levels in the Western Great-Russian and Polish Regions").
 The research's conclusions – that Jewish economic activity was beneficial to the Empire – refuted antisemitic demagoguery and were disliked by the government, which ordered all copies to be seized and burned.
 Only a few survived, circulating as great rarities.

+Forbidden books by Turkish and foreign authors (by the Ottoman government)

+During the Hamidian period, censorship was enforced, both on Turkish authors such as Namik Kemal or Ziya Pasha as well as foreign authors such as Montesquieu or Rousseau.
+Books printed without permission of the authorities were seized whenever and wherever they would be found and either sent to the Ministry of Education in Istanbul for burning or burned locally.
+In May 1902, a burning of 30,000 books took place at the Çemberlitaş Hamamı, including those of celebrated Turkish authors.

 Italian Nationalist literature (by Austrian authorities in Trieste)

 In the tense period following the Bosnian crisis of 1908–09, the Austrian authorities in Trieste cracked down on the Italian Irredentists in the city, who were seeking to end Austrian rule there and annex Trieste to Italy (which would actually happen ten years later, at the end of World War I).
 A very large quantity of Italian-language books and periodicals whose contents were deemed "subversive" were confiscated and consigned to destruction.
 The authorities had the condemned material meticulously weighted, it was found to measure no less than 4.7 metric tons.
 Thereupon, on February 13, 1909, the books and periodicals were officially burned at the Servola blast furnaces.
 The site of the book burnings was very near the home of the writer Italo Svevo, though Svevo's own works were spared.
 (Servola is a suburb of Trieste.)